jkkbuddika/kasun.portfolio/ml2/index.md

 <!--more-->

-> The final performance of a machine learning model largely depend on the data that is being used to train the model.
+> The final performance of a machine learning model largely depends on the data that is being used to train the model.
 Therefore, data pre-processing can be considered as one of the most important steps in machine learning.
 Proper data pre-processing can convert a poorly performing model to an excellent model.
 In general, machine learning data pre-processing involves few fundamental steps.
 Depending on input data and the model that is building you may drop